maciejmaczka/CDC/README.md

 In expert mode.

 Go to directory where do you want to install.
-Run:

-Copy files go GW/MGMT
+Extract archive

 cd cdc
 chmod 755 *